Polynomial representations of the Witt Lie algebra: The finite dimensional setting

 The module $M=\lw^2(\bV_1)$ is nonzero since $\bV_1$ is infinite dimensional, but vanishes in degree~2 since $\bW_1$ is one-dimensional.
 Thus $M$ is \emph{not} generated in degree~2.
 Consequently, $\bV_1^{\otimes 2}$ is also not generated in degree~2.

 We now show that $M$ is not projective.
 Indeed, suppose it were.
 By Proposition~\ref{prop:gendeg2}, the indecomposable projective $\fh_1$-modules have the form $\Sym^d(\bV_1)$.
 Because $M_n=0$ for $n<3$ and $\dim(M_3)=1$ it follows that $M$ would contain $N=\Sym^3(\bV_1)$ as a summand.
-However, $\dim M_n$ has quadratic growth, while $\dim N_n$ has cubic growth, so we have a contradiction.
+However, $\dim M_n$ has linear growth, while $\dim N_n$ has quadratic growth, so we have a contradiction.

 This shows that the projectives of $\Rep^{\rm pol}(\fh_1)$ are not closed under tensor product, and that the hypothesis of Proposition~\ref{prop:gendeg2} that $\ell(\lambda) < n$ is necessary. \end{example}